aaskjer/Blackjack-Game/FAQ.md

 **Q: How does a duel work?**

-`!duel @user <bet>` challenges a chatter.
+`!bjduel @user <bet>` challenges a chatter.
 The opponent types `accept` or `decline`.
 Both stakes are held from the moment the challenge is made and refunded on decline, timeout, or a push.
 Both hands are dealt face up from one shared deck, the challenger acts first, then the opponent, then a showdown.
 There is no dealer and no house — points move directly between the two players.

-The bet accepts all the same shortcuts as `!blackjack`, and order doesn't matter — `!duel 500 @user` works too.
+The bet accepts all the same shortcuts as `!blackjack`, and order doesn't matter — `!bjduel 500 @user` works too.

+---

+**Q: A duel is scrolling past in chat and players lose track of their hand.
+Can they see it again?**

+Yes — `repeat` works inside a duel.
+Either duelist can use it at any point and it reposts both hands (listed per hand if someone has split), the current pot, and who everyone is waiting on.
+It's read-only: it never advances the game or affects the turn timer.

+Outside a duel the same command resends your last game message, as before.

 ---